 Dubai has become increasingly crowded in recent years due to its popularity with tourists on the one hand and expats on the other.
 This is not only reflected in the increased prices, but also in the traffic.
 During rush hours, the main traffic arteries are completely overcrowded and traffic jams form regularly.

-If you don't have a typical 9-5 job, you can escape this somewhat, although traffic-wise, except for Sundays, Dubai is rarely quiet.
+If you don't have a typical 9-5 job, you can escape this somewhat, although traffic-wise, except for Sundays, Dubai rarely gets quiet.

 Prerequisites